-The annual leave for this position is 25 working days rising to 29 after 5 years' service and 30 after 10 years' service.
+The annual leave allowance will be 25 days a year rising to 29 after 5 years and 30 days after 10 years' service.
 This allowance is subject to the usual conditions regarding the granting of annual leave and is on the basis of a five-day week and is exclusive of the usual public holidays.